The Morse-Smale Property of the Thurston Spine: Critical points and boundary points of the systole function

+\begin{Remark} Proposition \ref{localstructure} implies that for a critical point $p\in \mathrm{Sys}(C)$, codimension of $\mathcal{P}_{g} \leq |C|-1$ or dimension of $\mathcal{P}_{g}\geq 6g-|C|-5$.
+This does not require Thurston's construction from \cite{Thurston} but as explained above, is a consequence of Akrout's characterisation of critical points of $f_{\mathrm{sys}}$ and Proposition \ref{Thurstonprop}.
+This has not been well understood in the literature, with conjectures made and lengthy proofs given of special cases of this statement.
+When $p$ is not a critical point, but is contained in a locally top-dimensional stratum of $\mathcal{P}_{g}$, by Theorem \ref{balancedthm}, the cardinality of the systole set similarly gives an upper bound on the codimension of the stratum and hence of~$\mathcal{P}_{g}$.\looseness=-1 \end{Remark}

 \textbf{Boundary points of the systole function and their structure.} Recall that a boundary point of $f_{\mathrm{sys}}$ is a point at which $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C')$, for $C'\subsetneq C$.
 Since $\mathrm{Min}(C')$ is empty unless $C'$ fills, boundary points of $f_{\mathrm{sys}}$ are all necessarily contained in $\mathcal{P}_{g}$.
-Boundary points of $f_{\mathrm{sys}}$ were also shown in \cite{SchmutzMorse} to be isolated and hence there are at most finitely many modulo the action of $\Gamma_{g}$.\\
+Boundary points of~$f_{\mathrm{sys}}$ were also shown in \cite{SchmutzMorse} to be isolated and hence there are at most finitely many modulo the action of $\Gamma_{g}$.

 A boundary point of $f_{\mathrm{sys}}$ is not a critical point, but it also has no open cone in which $f_{\mathrm{sys}}$ is increasing.
-The level sets intersect as illustrated in Figure \ref{sliver}.
-The function $f_{\mathrm{sys}}$ increases away from a boundary point of $f_{\mathrm{sys}}$ only to second order.\\
+The level sets of the curves in $C$ intersect as illustrated in Figure~\ref{sliver}.
+The function~$f_{\mathrm{sys}}$ increases away from a boundary point of $f_{\mathrm{sys}}$ only to second order.